Policies & Laws

 The administrator/panel/board will impose sanctions that are fair and appropriate, consistent with the University’s handling of similar cases, adequate to protect the safety of the campus community, and reflective of the seriousness of the misconduct at issue.
 The administrator/panel/board may impose any one or more of the following sanctions on a respondent found responsible for sexual misconduct, or other such appropriate sanction as the circumstances may dictate:

-· Changing the respondent’s academic schedule;
+· Changing the respondent’s academic or employment schedule;

 · Disciplinary probation;